abdulazizkhan75/Diagrid_Final/README.md

 3. searches a known-incident knowledge base
 4. classifies the likely root-cause category
 5. produces a confidence score and recommended action
-6. persists the final triage decision for auditability

 The demo uses deterministic local JSON fixtures so a live interview does not depend on GitHub/Jenkins/Datadog availability.
 Those files represent clean integration seams for production APIs or MCP tools.